 If you have a special circumstance arise where you will be unable to pay on time, contact the API Customer Service department as soon as you know you have a concern to explore options available.
 We will discuss the situation with you and determine if a mutually acceptable arrangement may be made to your account.

 API conducts an extensive notification process in advance of a disconnection to communicate with its customers to help prevent any disruption of service.
-However, to maintain a good credit rating and ensure uninterrupted service, please make every effort to pay your bill on time.
+However, to maintain a good credit rating and ensure uninterrupted service, please make every effort to pay your bill by the due date.

 If an account is overdue, API will make a courtesy reminder call seven days after the due date and, if necessary, place a second call 14 days after the due date.
 If you receive a courtesy call and you have already paid, you may wish to check with API to make sure your payment has reached us; if paid on time, it should have reached us by the time you receive the courtesy call.